GeeksDiary/Molecules/_includes/extensions.md

                     .CreateScheduler();
 ```

-Second argument to ```UseSqlRepositoryProvider``` has a special purpose.
+Second argument to UseSqlRepositoryProvider has a special purpose.
 Dependable relies on the fact that each scheduler has it's own storage.
-This could introduce problems in environments where you have a shared database for multiple systems running background jobs.
+This could introduce problems in environments where you have a shared database for multiple systems running workflows.
 You can get around this problem by specifying a unique instance name.